quezacot/AM207Final/README.md

 roundcontrol.py
-This file has two classes 'player' and 'roundcontrol.' player class is to store all parameters and handle all actions related to a player, such as their hole cards, money in hand, bet history and betting action. roundcontrol class is to store all parameters and handle all actions related to the table, such the money in pot, the board cards and to advance game stage.
+This file has two classes 'player' and 'roundcontrol.' player class is to store all parameters and handles all actions related to a player, such as their hole cards, money in hand, bet history and betting action. roundcontrol class is to store all parameters and handles all actions related to the table, such the money in pot, the board cards and to advance game stage.

 preflop_table.py
 This stores the winning probabilities when only two hole cards are known.